 The solid breathability will help prevent blisters or hot spots.
 The moisture control in the nylon liner and the highly breathable nylon mesh keeps your foot cool and dry.

 These shoes are very responsive.
-Even though the Xodus 2.0 have been out for a while now, compared to recent shoes
+Even though the Xodus 2.0 has been out for a while now, compared to recent shoes

 they have just as good, if not better responsiveness.
-The combination of highly responsive midsole elements make these shoes a winner.
-The SRC compound, the ProGrid heel inserts and the SSL EVA maximize the bouncy feeling that transforms soft landings into energetic take offs.
-The fit that the Arch-Lock system provides enhance the control and responsiveness of the shoe by locking your foot in place.
+The combination of highly responsive midsole elements makes these shoes a winner.
+The SRC compound, the ProGrid heel inserts, and the SSL EVA maximize the bouncy feeling that transforms soft landings into energetic takeoffs.
+The fit that the Arch-Lock system provides enhanced the control and responsiveness of the shoe by locking your foot in place.
 The Arch-Lock combined with the great cushioning and the ComfortRide sock liner secure your foot in a comfortable way.
 The outsole provides good traction and makes the shoe highly responsive regardless of the terrain you are running over.

 The cushioning and the Arch-Lock system provide great support during long and demanding runs.
 However, these shoes do not provide support for over pronators

 and under-pronators.
 The good news is that the insole is removable, so you can replace them with your own insoles